pisinger/pisinger.github.io/_posts/2025-07-10-ingestion-into-sentinel-via-event-hub-made-simple.md

 To ensure we have a dedicated `Data Collection Rule` (DCR) for each data source and Event Hub, we will again iterate through the data map and create a DCR for each data source.
 Each DCR will be linked to the `Data Collection Endpoint` (DCE) and one of the custom tables created in the previous step.

 > Keep the Logs Ingestion API limits in mind when using Data Collection Rules as each DCR comes with a throughput limit of `2 GB per minute`.
-If this limit is hit, the response will include a `Retry-After` header - the good news is that the Event Hub-based ingestion service features a built-in retry logic, which automatically attempts to resend the data to the workspace to further enhance reliability and ensuring smoother data flow. <https://learn.microsoft.com/en-us/azure/azure-monitor/fundamentals/service-limits#logs-ingestion-api>
+If this limit is exceeded, the response will include a `Retry-After` header - Helpfully, the Event Hub-based ingestion service features a built-in retry logic, which automatically attempts to resend the data to the workspace to further enhance reliability and ensuring smoother data flow. <https://learn.microsoft.com/en-us/azure/azure-monitor/fundamentals/service-limits#logs-ingestion-api>
 {: .prompt-warning}

 Although it is technically feasible to consolidate multiple data sources into a single Event Hub and Data Collection Rule (DCR), we opt to assign a dedicated DCR to each source as mentioned above.
 This strategy improves clarity and separation, simplifies monitoring via metrics such as bytes sent/received per data source, streamlines data ingestion management, and enables horizontal scalability.
 Additionally, the template comes with diagnostic settings preconfigured for the DCRs. 😊